 Per Stirling Capital Management, LLC only takes on clients with $250,000 or more in assets.
-The company also has one of the largest staffs on our list, despite not having the highest number of clients.
+The financial advisor firm also has one of the largest staffs on our list, despite not having the highest number of clients.
 That translates to plenty of personalized service if you become a client.
 Formed in 2009, Per Stirling has grown to two offices, both located in Austin.

 Who Should Use Per Stirling Management?